 - stream/workspace patio

-It offers a large number of units, which despite the increased costs has many benefits, and needn't all be fitted out immediately.
+Offers a large number of units, which despite the increased costs has many benefits, and needn't all be fitted out immediately.
 We can welcome more volunteers and run more residencies, such as hosting artists participating in the streetart festival.
 We would also be able to host Wifitribe/Remote Year type programmes, and larger more diverse events such as festivals!
 Finally of course, it means booking fo co-owners will be much easier as we could have a larger availability reserved for share use.

 The variety and distance amongst these spaces means that different folks could simultaneously be having a high-octane karaoke session and be seeking quiet solitude in the library or by the stream, perhaps even avoiding each other (heaven forbid!).